IBM 1620: Invalid character

-The Model I used the Cyrillic character Ж (pronounced zh) on the typewriter as a general purpose invalid character with correct parity (invalid parity being indicated with an overstrike "–").
+The Model I used the Cyrillic character Ж (pronounced zh) on the typewriter as a general-purpose invalid character with correct parity (invalid parity being indicated with an overstrike "–").
 In some 1620 installations it was called a SMERSH, as used in the James Bond novels that had become popular in the late 1960s.
 The Model II used a new character ❚ (called "pillow") as a general purpose invalid character with correct parity.

 Architectural difficulties

 Although the IBM 1620's architecture was very popular in the scientific and engineering community, computer scientist Edsger Dijkstra pointed out several flaws in its design in EWD37, "A review of the IBM 1620 data processing system".
-Among these are that the machine's Branch and Transmit instruction together with Branch Back allow a grand total of one level of nested subroutine call, forcing the programmer of any code with more than one level to decide where the use of this "feature" would be most effective.
+Among these are that the machine's Branch and Transmit instruction together with Branch Back allow only one level of nested subroutine call, forcing the programmer of any code with more than one level to decide where the use of this "feature" would be most effective.
 He also showed how the machine's paper tape reading support could not properly read tapes containing record marks, since record marks are used to terminate the characters read in storage.
 One effect of this is that the 1620 cannot duplicate a tape with record marks in a straightforward way: when the record mark is encountered, the punch instruction punches an EOL character instead and terminates.
 However this was not a crippling problem: